luks-m/procedural_generation/README.md

 # Description

-The objective of the project is to implement functionally a collection of image generators and image filters in order to make procedural generation of textures.
+The objective of this project is to implement functionally a collection of image generators and image filters in order to make procedural generation of textures.
 The code is broken down into two distinct parts:
 - A set of image generators
 - A set of image filters